krusynth/digitalpolicy/content/_policies/hiring.md

 ## Direct Hire Authoriites

 There are several methods to hire through expedited means, skipping steps in the process or just directly appointing staff into positions.
+Veterans preference does not apply when selecting individuals under Direct Hire Authority.
 Outside of political positions, there are several common [**Direct Hire Authorities**](https://www.opm.gov/policy-data-oversight/hiring-information/direct-hire-authority/) used to expediently hire technology staff into government.
 Staff typically still go through an application and interview process, but it is possible for them to simply be appointed to these roles without any of these steps.
 These roles are usually **term appointments** in the **Excepted Service**, but not always.

 There are both government-wide direct hire authorities as well as agency-specific or mission-specific ones.
 These authorities often have a limited period of time for which they can be used.
 Currently, the most commonly used authority for technology professionals across government is the **Information Technology Management (Information Security), GS-2210** authority.